-Non-Beneficial Intervention: While we recognize that patients, surrogates and members of the health care team may have different perceptions and values as to the usefulness of certain interventions.
-Non-beneficial treatment is an intervention that the health care team determines:
+Nonbeneficial Intervention: We recognize that patients, surrogates and members of the health care team may have different perceptions and values as to the usefulness of certain interventions.
+Nonbeneficial treatment is an intervention that the health care team determines:

-- a. will not achieve its intended short or long term treatment goal. - b. will not appreciably extend the patient's life span. - c. has no realistic chance of achieving the medical goal of returning the patient to the level of health that permits survival outside of the acute care setting. - d. prolongs an inevitable and imminent dying process, or - e. is based on the achievement of a goal that the patient who permanently lacks awareness will never be able to experience or appreciate.
+- a. will not achieve its intended short or long term treatment goal, - b. will not appreciably extend the patient's life span, - c. has no realistic chance of achieving the medical goal of returning the patient to the level of health that permits survival outside of the acute care setting, - d. prolongs an inevitable and imminent dying process, or - e. is based on the achievement of a goal that the patient who permanently lacks awareness will never be able to experience or appreciate.